minhnhatnoe/isolate/README.md

 ### Docker image

 The fastest way to start is grabbing the pre-built docker image at `ghcr.io/minhnhatnoe/isolate:latest`, which can be used as a standalone image or a base image.
-The image includes:

-- `isolate-cg-keeper`: Establish the Control Group subtree for running processes and future sandboxes.
-This should be started before running any `isolate` and `isolate-check-environment` commands.
-If `isolate-cg-keeper` is not the sole process at the root Control Group, execute this binary with `--move-cg-neighbors` to not violate [Control Group v2's No Internal Process Constraint](https://docs.kernel.org/admin-guide/cgroup-v2.html#no-internal-process-constraint).
+#### Standalone

+Run the container with the `--privileged` flag to start the daemon.
+Make sure you mount appropriate directories to the default mount points at `/bin`, `/lib` and `/usr` (and probably another directory for putting programs to be run by `isolate`).

+Use `docker exec` to trigger `isolate` runs (refer to the man page for additional details).
+A good starting point would be `isolate --cg --init && isolate --cg --run -- <program> && isolate --cg --cleanup`.

+### From source

 To compile Isolate, you need: